top of page

 The goals of treatment are to restore knee stability, improve muscle strength and function, and help you safely return to sports and other activities.

-If you have an ACL tear, there are two main treatment options supported by research:
+If you have an ACL tear, there are surgical and non-surgical treatment options supported by research:

 ACL reconstruction surgery